Code-Institute-Submissions/CostinDudescu_MilestoneProject/README.md

  6. In this page, I used the dicton "a picture is worth a thousand words" and I tried to select for each of his services offered the representative pictures, creating a gallery for each of them.
  7. Users can click on each of them to see them in full size.
-Also, the images were edited for web, and the small versions are thumbs.
+The gallery was remade with modals from Bootstrap, so that the users don't have to exit the page and then go back to were they Also, the images were edited for web, and the small versions are thumbs.

 **Media page - media.html**